 Walnut Street Finance offers fast, flexible hard money loans on multi-family, apartments, offices, retail spaces, mixed-use, and single-family units.
 Loan amounts are $100,000 to $2.5 million and rates range from 10% to 12% with a max LTV of 85%.
 Plus, they can help you close in as little as three days.

 If you're looking to purchase an investment or flip property with a hard money loan in Pennsylvania, work with a local, experienced real estate agent who can lead you through the process.
 They can help you find great investment opportunities, objectively evaluate different financing options, and uncover additional cost savings opportunities.

-When you use a Clever Partner Agent, you're also eligible for a $1,000 Home Buyer Rebate on any home you purchase for more than $150,000 (in 40 states).
-Plus, Partner Agents also offer on-demand showings — sometimes in less than an hour — so you know you won't miss out on a good investment deal.
+When you use a Clever Partner Agent, you get on-demand showings — sometimes in less than an hour — so you know you won't miss out on a good investment deal.